SajaAbdullah/Django_React_Full_Stack/README.md

 ## About Project
-a learning based project regard best practices should be followed in django project
+a learning-based project regarding best practices that should be followed in Django (Python) projects.